devmentor-pl/task-html-and-css-basics/README.md

 - I created here my own burger icon for mobile layout ot page

-two:
-some example code

-more code :)

-three
-Issue Solution
-one short code example
-two short code example
-thre short code example

-four - some shortcut Ctrl + C

-five - example with a screenshot what it is

-💭 Conclusions for future projects
-I would like to improve...

-This is the first issue:
-and this is a code example
-This is the second issue:
-and this is a code example

 🙋‍♂️ Feel free to contact me
-Write sth nice ;) Find me on...

 👏 Thanks / Special thanks / Credits
 Thanks to my Mentor - devmentor.pl – for providing me with this task and for code review.